Reading Room and Gallery

 The Special Collections Gallery has a programme of exhibitions relating to the collections and also showcases the art and design practice and research of staff and students.
 Exhibition catalogues and collection publications are available to purchase.
 To hear about future events and exhibitions join our mailing list by visiting the Special Collections website.

-Other ways of keeping up to date with news of future exhibitions and site updates:
+Other ways of keeping up to date:

 There's also an archive of previous exhibitions and information about future exhibitions.